 Buying any property, whether it’s for personal use or as a buy to let investment, is an expensive proposition.

-Not only is there the cost of actually purchasing the property, but you can expect to pay legal fees, search fees, arrangement fees, and valuation fees as a minimum.
+Not only is there the cost of actually purchasing the property, but you can expect to pay legal, search, arrangement, and valuation fees as a minimum.

 With surveyor fees costing hundreds of pounds on top of the other charges, it can be tempting to forgo a survey and hope for the best.